bitwiseworks/python-os2/Doc/howto/argparse.rst

 This tutorial is intended to be a gentle introduction to :mod:`argparse`, the recommended command-line parsing module in the Python standard library.
+This was written for argparse in Python 3.
+A few details are different in 2.x, especially some exception messages, which were improved in 3.x.

 .. note::